-The Introduction to Creative Writing is highly recommended as a starting point for anyone exploring, as well as, for those who are serious about developing their creative writing skills.
-In this eight-week course students will be introduced to possibilities of the writing craft and its many forms.
+Introduction to Creative Writing is highly recommended as a starting point for anyone who wants to further develop their creative writing knowledge and skill and explore their creative potential.
+In this nine-week course, students will be introduced to possibilities of the writing craft and its many forms.
 You will learn fundamental vocabulary and basic skills that can be applied to any genre.
-You will be introduced to choices of point-of-view in fiction, basic requirements of narrative scene, dialogue, narrative structure in fiction and nonfiction, techniques of lively writing, metaphoric language and poetic forms.
+You will be introduced to choices of point-of-view in fiction, basic requirements of a narrative scene, dialogue, narrative structure in fiction and nonfiction, techniques of lively writing, metaphoric language and poetic forms.
 Techniques for getting started as a writer, generating material, finding a voice and some practical information about publishing and the writing life will be covered.

 Writing can be a lonely art.
 This course offers aspiring writers who are seeking a community of like-minded individuals a space to learn and develop their talent.
 If you would like to learn more about writing and the writing life alongside fellow artists, Introduction to Creative Writing course is for you!

 Meet the instructor: Kathy Friedman has an MFA in creative writing from the University of Guelph and a BFA from the University of British Columbia.
 In 2012, she was named an under-35 writer to watch by the Writers’ Trust of Canada as a finalist for the Bronwen Wallace Award for Emerging Writers.

 “I find I am always learning something new from students—they are insightful, creative and talented and it’s a pleasure to learn from them." - Friedman on teaching Creative Writing at Guelph

 At the end of this course, students will be able to:

 Examine and discuss creative writing elements used by published authors in fiction, non-fiction and poetry.